 - Visuals only – content, pages, and everything else remains the same, but the site looks more modern now.

-- Content and visuals – this would be the first + content changes like landing pages, reordering of articles, new types of data, and more
+- Content and visuals – this would be the above + content changes like landing pages, reordering of articles, new types of data, and more.

 The first one is way simpler for a designer to jump onto as there shouldn’t be that much content that needs to be readied.
-Which brings us to the first phase of a website’s redesign, once it has been decided of course:
+Which brings us to the first phase of website redesign, once it has been decided of course:

 Create New Content or Use the Old